Comparing CBD and Anxiety Medications

 - CBD and the gut (gut bacteria are key to anxiety)

 - CBD and inflammation

 The question comes up often, can you use CBD to transition from benzos or SSRIs?

 CBD may help with the transitioning or to support the other anxiety medications.

 First, you want to take CBD at least 4 hours away from any medication since they can use the same pathway in the liver.

-Always work with your doctor (Not sure on the one who gave you benzo or SSRI after 10 minute discussion).
+Always work with your doctor (Not sure about the one who gave you benzo or SSRI after a 10-minute discussion).